Paliak/PaliaksNotes/docs/Zipping/index.md

 }
 ```

 The file was still created in `$uploadPath` though, and on linux sys_get_temp_dir() usually resolves to `/tmp`.
-Problem is that `/tmp` is not acessible from the webroot.
+Problem is that `/tmp` is not accessible from the webroot.

 So what else can we do?
-The check seems to be only based on the file extension, given an lfi, we could upload a php file with the pdf extension or use the nullbyte trick to put a file in `/tmp` and run it but we haven't found an lfi yet.
+The check seems to be only based on the file extension, given an lfi, we could upload a PHP file with the PDF extension or use the nullbyte trick to put a file in `/tmp` and run it, but we haven’t found an lfi yet.
 Another interesting thing to upload would be a symlink:

 ![Symlink upload from burpsuite](Assets/symlink_upload.jpg)